 Figure 7.
-Modify System Window
+Configure Base Choices Window

-The values of a parameter can be modified by selecting the parameter on the Saved Parameters table on the right-hand side, and by clicking on the Modify button.
-The Parameter Modification window is shown in Fig. 8.
-The Add (Remove) buttons are used to add values into (remove values from) the values list.
-The Save button must be clicked to save any modification.
-A parameter value cannot be removed if it is involved in a constraint.
-In this case, the constraint must be removed first.
+The values of a parameter can be modified by selecting the parameter on the Saved Parameters table on the right hand side, and by clicking on the Modify button.
+An enum type parameter value cannot be removed if it is involved in a constraint.
+In this case, please remove the involved constraint first.